Sonophoto/sioo/kernel/BuildOptions.md

 ###This is a LateX file interpreted as Markdown, it is way easier to read the text source ;-)

-/**
- *  \file BuildOptions
- *
+#BuildOptions

- *  \brief Soar's compile time options.
+##Soar's compile time options.
- *
- *
- *   All compile time options described in this document should
- *   be defined prior to compilation in a file called
- *   "soarBuildOptions.h".
-This file is included by all of
- *   soar's kernel files.
-Once a build is completed, you may
- *   determine the options it was built with using the two core api
- *   commands "soar_ecBuildInfo" and "soar_ecExcludedBuildInfo"
- *   it is expected that some compile time flags will be more informative
+All compile time options described in this document should be defined prior to compilation in a file called "soarBuildOptions.h".
+This file is included by all of soar's kernel files.
+Once a build is completed, you may determine the options it was built with using the two core api commands "soar_ecBuildInfo" and "soar_ecExcludedBuildInfo" it is expected that some compile time flags will be more informative than others.
- *   than others.
 These are listed in using the first command.
-All
- *   remaining compile time flags have been explicitly hidden using
- *   comments in the source code.
-It is expected that they will be of
- *   no particular use, but for completeness, they can be view using the
- *   second command (soar_ecExcludedBuildInfo)
- *
- *
- *
- *
- * \par About the Options:
- *
- *   The compile time options described below can all be used to modify
- *   the resulting Soar application.
-Some of these options have only
- *   subtle effects, while others are much more overt.
-To those getting
- *   started down this path, you might want to consider using one of
- *   the high level build options:
- *
- *      STD        - make a "normal" version of Soar.
- *                     do not include Detailed Timers, or
- *                     debugging facilities
- *
- *
- *      HEAVY      - make a "heavy" version of Soar.
- *                     include Detailed Timers
- *
- *
- *      LITE       - make a "lite" version of Soar.
- *                     do not include many of the callbacks
- *                     do not include support for learning
- *                     perform special optimizations when possible *
- * \see STD
- * \see HEAVY
- * \see LITE
- *
- */
+All remaining compile time flags have been explicitly hidden using comments in the source code.
+It is expected that they will be of no particular use, but for completeness, they can be view using the second command (soar_ecExcludedBuildInfo)

+###About the Options:
+The compile time options described below can all be used to modify the resulting Soar application.
+Some of these options have only subtle effects, while others are much more overt.
+To those getting started down this path, you might want to consider using one of the high level build options:

+####STD        - make a "normal" version of Soar.

+    do not include Detailed Timers, or debugging facilities

+####HEAVY      - make a "heavy" version of Soar.

+    includes Detailed Timers

+####LITE       - make a "lite" version of Soar.

+    do not include many of the callbacks do not include support for learning
+    perform special optimizations when possible

+####AKA_SIOO    - make a Soar kernel for SiOO.

+**We use `STD` or the standard set of defines** `#define AKA_SIOO`
+`#define STD`
+`#define MATCHTIME_INTERRUPT`
+`#define O_REJECTS_FIRST`
+`#define NUMERIC_INDIFFERENCE`
+`#define MAX_SIMULTANEOUS_AGENTS 128`
+`#define USE_STDARGS`
+`#define BUG_139_WORKAROUND`
+`#define USE_CAPTURE_REPLAY`

+**For SiOO we add the following defines**

+We do not expect to need more than the basic set of callbacks,

+`#define FEW_CALLBACKS`

+Prevent justifications from being built on the top level.

+`#define NO_TOP_JUSTS`

+Prevent memory links for top state heavy systems (like counter-demo)

+`#define NO_TOP_LEVEL_REFS`

   /**
  *
  *
  *